green-john/englishweb/src/data/blogs/en/why-not-google-translate.md

 a multilingual colleague, or in some cases, wandering around a foreign country in search of a toilet.

-In some cases, Google translate might make the cut for an easy translation.
+In some cases, Google Translate might make the cut for an easy translation.
 Sure, everyone will know that you’ve used Google, but you’ll likely get your message across (and hopefully find that toilet!).

-However, the last thing you want to do is trust Google translate with your business.
-There are endless horror stories of businesses who have used Google translate to operate; not only can it damage a company’s reputation, but it shows a lack of attention to detail to your multilingual clients.
+However, the last thing you want to do is trust Google Translate with your business.
+There are endless horror stories of businesses who have used Google Translate to operate; not only can it damage a company’s reputation, but it shows a lack of attention to detail to your multilingual clients.